rory81/growing_funds/README.md

 - https://sharethis.com/: to get the share button to social media implemented
 - the tutors from Code Institute for helping and sparring
 - people on Slack when having questions
-- my mentor, Maranatha Ilesanmi,for supporting and helping me when needed.
+- my mentor, Maranatha Ilesanmi, for supporting and helping me when needed.
 - friends and family willing to test the site for me
 - https://github.com/klis87/django-cloudinary-storage: for the implementation of Cloudinary storage
+- the code institute video's